codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/configuration-file/main.md

 ## Configuration files inclusion ##

-Use 'import' element with 'config' attribute to include the file which resides in the same location as your current directory:
+Use \<import\> element with 'config' attribute to include the file which resides in the same location as your current directory:

 ```xml
 <import config="other_config_file.config"/>